-9.1.30 public class Version implements Comparable<Version>
+10.1.32 public class Version implements Comparable (Version)

-Version identifier for bundles and packages.
+Version identifier for capabilities such as bundles and packages.

 Version identifiers have four components.

 - 1 Major version.
 A non-negative integer.

 - 2 Minor version.
 A non-negative integer.

 - 3 Micro version.
 A non-negative integer.

 - 4 Qualifier.
 A text string.
 See Version(String) for the format of the qualifier string.